 Chapter 10: Reporting Alleged Misconduct and Criminal Offences

 This chapter sets out how to report alleged misconduct and criminal offences (including Australian exterritorial offences) in the department, elsewhere in the APS and by third parties.
-It also outlines the department's policy on whistleblowing.
+It also directs staff to the department's policy on reporting and investigating public interest disclosures, which can be found on the intranet and on the department's external website.

 10.1 Reporting Alleged Misconduct in DFAT